Kaushik-Puttaswamy/Awesome-Chocolates-Sales-Analytics-Dashboard-Power-BI/README.md

-# 📊 Sales Analytics Dashboard - Power BI
+# 📊 Awesome Chocolates Sales Analytics Dashboard - Power BI

 # 📝 Overview

-The **Sales Analytics Dashboard** provides a comprehensive analysis of **Awesome Chocolates** company’s sales performance.
+The **Awesome Chocolates Sales Analytics Dashboard** provides a comprehensive analysis of **Awesome Chocolates** company’s sales performance.
 It offers interactive visualizations of key business metrics such as **total sales, shipments, costs, profit margins, and product-wise performance**.
 The dashboard is designed to help stakeholders make data-driven decisions and identify trends in sales.

 # 📂 Project Files